Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: High resource-bounded Kolmogorov complexity is compatible with low block complexity

 From Theorem~\ref{th:dls} and Theorem~\ref{th:deep-shift-simple} we deduce the following corollary: \begin{corollary} There exists an effective non-sofic shift on $\mathbb{Z}^2$ with block complexity $\poly(n)$, i.e., with $\le\poly(n)$ globally admissible blocks of size $n\times n$. \end{corollary} \begin{proof} We take the shift from Theorem~\ref{th:deep-shift-simple} assuming that the threshold $T(n)$ is much greater than $2^{\Omega(n^2)}$ (e.g., we can let $T(n)=2^{n^3}$).
 On the one hand, property~(ii) of Theorem~\ref{th:deep-shift-simple} and Theorem~\ref{th:dls} guarantee that this shift is not sofic.
-On the other hand, property~(i) of Theorem~\ref{th:deep-shift-simple} implies that the number of globally admissible blocks of size $n\times n$ is not greater than $2^{O(\log n)}$. \end{proof} \begin{remark} Our proof of Theorem~\ref{th:deep-shift} implies a stronger bound than property~(i).
-In fact, instead of the bound $\CK(P) = O(\log n)$ we can prove that for every globally admissible $n\times n$ pattern $P$ in this shift,
+On the other hand, property~(i) of Theorem~\ref{th:deep-shift-simple} implies that the number of globally admissible blocks of size $n\times n$ is not greater than $2^{O(\log n)}$. \end{proof} \begin{remark} Our proof of Theorem~\ref{th:deep-shift-simple} implies a stronger bound than property~(i).
+In fact, instead of the bound $\CK(P) = O(\log n)$ we can prove for some (large enough) computable function $\hat T(n)$ that for every globally admissible $n\times n$ pattern $P$ in this shift we have